wp-plugins/rs-feedburner/readme.txt

 === RS FeedBurner ===
 Contributors: RedSand
 Donate link: http://www.redsandmarketing.com/rs-feedburner-donate/
-Tags: feedburner, feedpress, feed, feeds, feedsmith, redirect, redirects, rss, seo, subscribe, subscribers, subscription, feedburner alternative, comments
+Tags: feedburner, feedpress, feedblitz, feed, feeds, feedsmith, redirect, redirects, rss, seo, subscribe, subscribers, subscription, feedburner alternative, comments
 Requires at least: 3.7
 Tested up to: 4.1
 Stable tag: trunk

-This plugin detects native WordPress feeds and redirects them to your FeedBurner or FeedPress feed so you can track your subscribers.
+This plugin detects native WordPress feeds and redirects them to your FeedBurner, FeedPress, or FeedBlitz feed so you can track your subscribers.

 == Description ==

-This plugin redirects all requests for your native WordPress feeds to your FeedBurner or FeedPress feeds so you can track all your subscribers and maximize your blog/site readership and user engagement.
+This plugin redirects all requests for your native WordPress feeds to your FeedBurner, FeedPress, or FeedBlitz feeds so you can track all your subscribers and maximize your blog/site readership and user engagement.

 You can redirect both your main WordPress feed and your comments feed if you like.
 (Comments feed is optional since not everyone uses it.)